 • powered speakers.

 It can be further developed by introducing an amplifier between the preamp and speakers.
 The more components the system feature, the more there is room for an upgrade.
-Yet, there’s also mode fiddling with connections and possible quality losses / added interference in the complicated setups.
+However, complex setups with multiple connections can result in quality loss and added interference, which can be a concern.

 Before purchasing a turntable, think of the audio gear you already have.
 For example, if you already have a quality preamp or an AV receiver with the phono input, your range of choice gets wider including both tables with preamp and without it.
 The technical specifications matter as well.
 The equipment should be compatible according to voltage, impedance, and other parameters.
 The premium turntable might sound weak with the mediocre speakers while the basic vinyl player can be impressive with a quality preamp / amp.